 LSAs are fully IRS-compliant and they can easily scale as a company grows or shrinks.

-Companies can offer perks that employees really want, which boosts retention.
+Companies can offer benefits that employees really want, which boosts retention.
 Additionally, remote or hybrid employees are able to get the same LSA benefits as those working in the office.

-Providing inclusive and diverse perks helps companies show they care about their employees and want them to be happy.
+Providing inclusive and diverse benefits helps companies show they care about their employees and want them to be happy.
 This promotes a positive company culture and helps attract, retain, and engage top talent.

 It’s important to note that there are disadvantages to lifestyle spending accounts, too.
 By learning about the pros as well as the cons, you can decide if LSAs are right for your company.

 This is a disadvantage for employees since employers get full discretion when it comes to the limits they set.
-As an HR professional, it’s crucial to set limits that are generous to your employees while still ensuring you’re staying within budget.
+As an HR professional, it’s crucial to identify a benefit amount that is generous to your employees while still ensuring you’re staying within budget.